 Anytime i hear training, meeting people, food, cool people.
 I just get very happy.

-then I saw the date on my birthday and I started getting unsure but thanks to the she leads africa marketing team/agency.. plus the fact that i didnt have any birthday plans, i went.
+then I saw that the event fell on my birthday and I started getting unsure but thanks to the she leads africa marketing team/agency.. plus the fact that i didnt have any birthday plans, i went.

 Secondly, I have had bad experiences with free events.
 Free events attract awide range of people from trouble makers to peace makers.
 The mix isn’t very good.
 This might be good for the organizers but not for me. #slay festival wasnt free btw, just thought to put this out there.

 Lastly: when theres alot of hype around a poduct or event, people start to get unrealistic expectations which the owners/ organizers would have to stretc to reach. some people meet these expectations and some do not and that is fine.
-But when you cant, it could result to high and then dashed expectations which is never good.
+But when you cant meet these expectations, it could result to high and then dashed hopes which is never good.
 This happened in the #slayfestival. i heard some people came all the way from Ilorin but left disappointed.

 anyways, back to my recap,